alicjakalisz/bookverse/README.md

 Repositories (CRUD interfaces for entities)

-DTOs + Mappers (Decouple domain from external representation)
+DTOs + Mappers (Decouple domain from external representation):
+Your mapper builds basic entity structure from DTO.
+The service layer handles fetching relationships from the database.
+This keeps responsibilities clear and avoids partial/inconsistent objects.

 Services (Business logic)